 Each house would need at least 2 to 4 lightning strikes per month to meet its demand.
 Now imagine how many lightning strikes would be needed for a large city such as Los Angeles!
 There are also a few technical challenges with trying to harness and use the electricity generated by a lightning bolt.

 The electricity itself being one of them.
-Ironically, lightning is responsible for many power outages when it strikes power lines or transformers sending a huge amount of uncontrolled electricity onto the power grid.
+Lightning is responsible for many power outages when it strikes power lines or transformers sending a huge amount of uncontrolled electricity onto the power grid.
 One would need to come up with a system that could temporarily store the massive amount of electricity.
-One would need a huge bank of capacitors and/or batteries capable of receiving an extremely quick charge, and then slowly release the charging into the power grid so as not to cause a large power surge.
+One would also need a huge bank of capacitors and/or batteries capable of receiving an extremely quick charge, and then slowly release the charging into the power grid so as not to cause a large power surge.

 Lastly, capturing the lightning presents its own difficulties.
 Knowing when and where a lighting bolt is going to strike is in many cases random.